Why you can trust The Zebra

 Consumer insight

-"I like to lock in the price since it always seems to go up.
-Plus, choosing the 12-month policy means I only have to check car insurance off my list once per year, especially since I choose to take advantage of the pay-in-full discount."
+"I like to lock in the price since it always seems to go up, and with a 12-month policy, I only have to check car insurance off my list once a year.
+I recently switched to a 6-month policy because, for the first time, the company with the lowest price for me didn't do annual policies.
+But I miss the pay-in-full discount, stability, and convenience of the annual policy."

 What type of driver could benefit from a 12-month policy?